HOME > PRIDE INVESTIGATION

 I was on top of the multi-storey car-park and recorded this on cassette tape.
 The real aim was to get audio of the fireworks to match up with video footage taken from a distance away, but in the end I taped the last 40 minutes.
 A youth standing near me can be heard shouting abuse back at them.

-The section featured here was followed by an obscene poem about the Queen by a local drag 'poet', which some people booed.
-Eventually the crowd shouted 'off, off' when she had more than outstayed her welcome.
+The section featured here was followed by an obscene sexual poem about the Queen by a local drag 'poet', which some people booed.
+Eventually the crowd shouted 'off, off' when he had more than outstayed his welcome.
+I'm told the police were waiting in the wings to arrest him but he managed to run away.

 Mardi Gras issued a "community report" in November 1999.
 This included at least one big lie: that a "staggering" 600,000 spectators were "on the city's streets" at the Saturday parade (more about this later).